+Introduce mechanisms that Identify and acquire land basic services backlog in would make land markets work more effectively for the poor and support rural and urban livelihoods. parcels for integrated inclusive human settlement development in close proximity to employment opportunities.
 Release surplus government land for human settlements.
 Ensure law enforcement in the planning and property development environment.
-Curb and manage informal land invasion. livelihoods and appropriate densification.
+Curb and manage informal land invasion. existing settlements.
+Develop a strategy that ensures developments are in areas that promote integration (inclusionary housing), household livelihoods and appropriate densification.
 Develop minimum standards and finance options for investment in public spaces particularly in social and economic infrastructure that benefit poor households, e.g. provision of municipal infrastructure trading facilities, investing in roads, pathways, etc. Develop housing and human settlement plans that respond to various spatial and economic instruments and strategies that identify priority precincts for restructuring.
 Setting up of an M&E framework to measure effectiveness of spatial targeting (contribution to National Observatory).
 Review of the National Spatial and Human Settlements Planning.
 Strong and efficient spatial planning system, well integrated across the spheres of government.
 Provide incentives for citizen activity for local planning and development of social compacts.
 Ensure that municipalities, councillors, officials, the community at large and private sector role players are capacitated to accelerate sustainable human settlement development.
 Increase awareness amongst officials, councillors and other social partners on the New Comprehensive Plan for Sustainable Human Settlements.
 Improve basic town planning / engineering services at provincial level.
-Educate communities with regard to housing rights, market values of their proprieties and planning and regulation.
-Establish a province-wide housing construction agency to drive the provision of decent housing to optimise job-creation and local provincial procurement.
-Develop and implement appropriate programmes to increase technical capacity across all three spheres of government for spatially targeting housing and human settlements development.
-Increase the participation of stakeholders in housing development by encouraging community-based organizations, civil society organizations, and other forms of non-governmental entities that contribute to human settlements development.
-Strengthen current mechanism to mobilise private sector to contribute

-Improve the quality of contractors through effective training programmes, grading and ranking of contractor performance and contractor registration with the National Home Building Regulatory Council.
-Enhance opportunities for capacity building in town planning, project management, engineering, urban design and property management. to human settlements developments.
+Educate communities with regard to housing rights, market values of their proprieties and planning and Develop and implement appropriate programmes to increase technical capacity across all three spheres of government for spatially targeting housing and human settlements development.
+Increase the participation of stakeholders in housing development by encouraging community-based organizations, civil society regulation. organizations, and other Establish a province-housing construction to drive the provision decent housing to op job-creation and loca provincial procureme Improve the quality of contractors through a training programmes grading and ranking contractor performar contractor registration the National Home Bragulatory Council.
+Enhance opportunities capacity building in to planning, project management, engine urban design and promanagement. of one and on with uilding es for own forms of non-governmental entities that contribute to human settlements development.
+Strengthen current mechanism to mobilise private sector to contribute to human settlements developments.
 Develop horizontal and vertical consultative mechanisms among spheres of government responsible for economic, environmental, social, human settlements and housing policies.
-Expand the public-private partnership approach for sustainable human settlements.
-Improve access to the Integrated, Residential Development Programme for basic infrastructure.
-Promote socially integrated human settlements in order to support social cohesion.
-Put emphasis on densification of new developments, to improve overall settlement efficiency and resource utilization.
-Improve access to the basic social and economic amenities programme.
-Facilitate the implementation of the communal land right programme.
-Intensify the informal settlements upgrading programme.
-Research and promote alternative building methods and material for eco-friendly environments.
-Increase the supply of housing using different tenure types to ensure the diversity necessary for addressing different social, economic and cultural needs.
+Expand the public-pri partnership approach sustainable human settlements.
+Improve access to the Integrated, Resident Development Progration basic infrastructure.
+Promote socially interplants in to support social coherent programs on densification of new developments, to improve access to the social and economic amenities programme.
+Facilitate the implement of the communal land programme.
+Intensify the informa settlements upgradin programme.
+Research and promote e e cial mme for • grated n order esion. prove ficiency on. e basic e. entation d right Increase the supply of housing using different tenure types to ensure the diversity necessary for addressing different social, economic and cultural needs.
 Provide support for economic development hubs, nodes and linkages to be developed in historical black townships.